-If your employer refuses to pay overtime and you are working over 40 hours per week, then you should contact our office to speak with an Ohio Overtime Lawyer.
+If your employer refuses to pay overtime and you are working over 40 hours per week, then you should contact our office to speak with our Ohio Overtime Lawyers.

 Am I entitled to overtime wages if I work over 40 hours per week?

 As with many things, the answer is: it depends.
 Whether you are entitled to overtime pay depends on what your primary job responsibilities are.
 Oftentimes, employers misclassify non-exempt employees (those who are entitled to overtime) as exempt in order to avoid paying the employees overtime wages.
 We have previously blogged about employee misclassification.
 We also discuss common exemptions here.
 If you are working over 40 hours per week and you are not being paid time and a half (1.5 times your regular hourly rate) for all hours over 40, then you should call our Ohio Overtime Lawyers to discuss this further as you may be misclassified or entitled to overtime and other damages.

 In addition to being misclassified as exempt, you may also be misclassified as an independent contractor.
 If your work is being controlled by a company and they have classified you as an independent contractor, you may have a claim for unpaid overtime for hours work over 40.

 What if my employer uses a comp time or flexible time schedule?